SPAAM-community/AncientMetagenomeDir/ancientmetagenome-environmental/README.md

 > :warning: Mandatory value

+## study_type

+- The primary 'organism' type that the sequence was originally used to study for.
+- These are generalised categories such as 'floral', or 'faunal', 'microbial', with a combination of those (in that order) also allowed.

 ## sedimentary_sequence

 - Sediment only
 - Identifier for sequence sample was taken from, e.g. core_3, or zone_a19
-- Typically cores, or quadrant of excavation
+- Typically cores, or quadrant/square of excavation
 - Missing value: `Unknown`

 ## depth